sifophp/compost/README.md

-# COMPOST: A bash deployment script with composer installation (or other system)
+# COMPOST: A bash deployment script with Composer installation
-This is a ridiculous simple script that will download the source code of your project from a git repository and deploy it in production resolving all its dependencies (using **composer** by default).
+This is a ridiculous simple script that will download the source code of your project from a git repository and deploy it in production resolving all its dependencies (using **composer** by default, but you can change the command to bower or anything else).
 The script is written in `bash` so you don't have to install anything in the server other than the tools you already use.

 **DISCLAIMER: Very beta!
 Use with caution, I won't refund you the money if things go weird.
 I take no responsibility or whatsoever.
 Developed in one late afterwork night.
 My skills in Bash are so advanced as the ones of a Spanish prime minister related to rule a country.
 All being said, enjoy the masterpiece.**